tayach/ANALYZE/README.md

 ### Setup Kubernetes

 Rettij requires a Kubernetes cluster up and running to execute the simulation.
-Please follow [the official instructions](https://medit.pages.frihsb.de/rettij/docs/getting-started.html#step-by-step-guide-for-installing-rettij-based-on-k3d-for-linux) from the rettij documentation to setup a local cluster correctly. (you can skip the sections about installing rettij via pip as this has been done by the `requirements.txt` already)
+Please follow [the official instructions](https://frihsb.gitlab.io/rettij/docs/getting-started.html#step-by-step-guide-for-installing-rettij-on-linux-using-k3s) from the rettij documentation to setup a local cluster correctly. (you can skip the sections about installing rettij via pip as this has been done by the `requirements.txt` already)

 ## Scenarios

+*Scenarios* are MIDAS yaml files to build and run a co-simulation with mosaik.
+They serve as examples and demonstrate how different kinds of co-simulations and scenarios can be set up in ANALYSE.
+They do not include any learning agents yet.
-There are 3 different scenarios (MIDAS yaml files) that are located in `src/analyse/scenarios` and python scripts in `src/analyse/scripts` to start each of those (names end with `_scenario.py`).
+There are 3 different scenarios located in `src/analyse/scenarios` and python scripts in `src/analyse/scripts` to start each of those (names end with `_scenario.py`).

 ### Power Grid Focus Scenario